-That’s not what I’ve done.
 I’ve opted for seriously fast processing disks, including four M.2 PCIe SSDs combined in a RAID array.
 This is the chariot and four horses that can blitz the field at the Hippodrome.
-To do that I’m using an Asus Hyper M.2 x16 card.
+To do that I’m using an Asus Hyper M.2 x16 card which can mount four such SSDs.
 You can see a detailed overview of it in this review (which has six pages, in case that’s not obvious).

 – CPU, Motherboard and PCIe Card

-Now the card is only $90.
-That makes it sound like a cheap option and people have made that mistake but it has four ports and to use all four you need an expensive CPU and motherboard.
-The slot on the motherboard that your graphics card goes in is called a PCIe slot.
-Specifically, you need a CPU that supports at least 44 “PCIe lanes” so you can have your graphics card in the first full length PCIe slot and the Hyper M.2 x16 card in the second, working for all M.2 PCIe SSDs.
+You will have a number of slots on your motherboard called PCIe slots that you can mount cards in and they come in different lengths.
+You probably have a graphics card in one of the full-length ones.
+You can also have different cards for different purposes and one such card is the Asus Hyper M.2 x16 card.
+It is only $90 which makes it sound like a cheap option but to mount all four SSDs you need another fully powered full length (x16) slot.
+This requires an expensive CPU and motherboard.
+Specifically, you need a CPU that supports at least 44 “PCIe lanes”.
 So in terms of Intel CPUs, neither an i7 9700 nor an i9 9900 fit the bill and I went for an i9 10900X ($1070).
 For the motherboard I went for an Asus Prime X299-A II ($600).

-On my current computer I have 6.7TB of data, including 6TB for images.
-I have a 2TBx4 RAID 10 array which gives me 4TB of storage plus a 6TB WD Black and a 500GB M.2 PCIe SSD.
-I currently store 2.9TB on the RAID 10 for images, 3.4TB on the WD Black for older images and other files, and 365GB on the M.2 SSD for the Lightroom Catalogue.
-I also have a 256GB SSD for the boot drive.
-Note that it is essential to have at least 10% free space on a drive and preferably 20% or it may become unreliable.
+I have 6.7TB of data, including 6TB for photographic images.
+The old computer had a 2TBx4 RAID 10 array for 4TB of storage plus a 6TB WD Black and a 500GB M.2 PCIe SSD.
+I had 2.9TB on the RAID 10 for images, 3.4TB on the WD Black for older images and other files, and 365GB on the M.2 SSD for the Lightroom Catalogue.
+There was also a 256GB SSD for the boot drive.
+(It is essential to have at least 10% free space on a drive and preferably 20% or it may become unreliable.)

-RAID 0 gives a very fast drive but if any of the component SSDs fall over, I lose all the data.
+RAID 0 gives a very fast drive but if any of the SSDs fall over, all the data is lost.
 This may be a bridge too far for some people but here is why I am comfortable with it.

 - I have everything backed up to a local Drobo and to the Cloud.
-The Drobo is a black box of drives connected to the PC while for my Cloud backup I use CrashPlan though for most people BackBlaze would be sufficient.
+The Drobo is a black box of drives connected to the PC and I back up using Acronis.
+For my Cloud backup I use CrashPlan though for most people BackBlaze is cheaper and would be sufficient.
 For more on backup see my article Backup for Photographers.